ppfenning/AppliedBusiness/README.md

 academic endeavors.
-Academic dishonesty includes but is not limited to cheating, prohibited collaboration, coercion, inventing false information or citations, plagiarism, tampering with computers, destroying other people\'s coursework or lab or studio property, theft of course materials, posting coursework/course materials to websites, or other academic misconduct.
+Academic dishonesty includes but is not limited to cheating, prohibited collaboration, coercion, inventing false information or citations, plagiarism, tampering with computers, destroying other people's coursework or lab or studio property, theft of course materials, posting coursework/course materials to websites, or other academic misconduct.
 If you have any questions, contact your professor prior to submitting an assignment for evaluation.
-See your academic catalog for a full list of definitions and the WIT Academic Honesty website for the procedures: wit.edu/academic-honesty.
+See your academic catalog for a full list of definitions and the WIT Academic Honesty website for the procedures: [academic-honesty](https://www.wit.edu/academic-honesty).

 **STUDENT ACCOUNTABILITY STATEMENT:**